velocyto-team/velocyto.py/doc/install/index.rst

     conda install numpy scipy cython numba matplotlib scikit-learn h5py click

-Note: ``pysam`` is also a requirement but, in this case, the PyPI wheel (the version installed by ``pip install pysam``) is to be preferred over the conda package (we have experienced problems with the version packaged by conda-forge).
+Note: ``pysam`` is also a requirement but currently it is preferable to install it through PyPI wheel (i.e. by ``pip install pysam``) as we have experienced problems with the version packaged by conda-forge.

 .. _pypi: